On this page you will find answers to our FAQs surrounding boating on Scotland’s canals during Covid-19.

 Will I still be able to get access to pump out and fuel when I need it?

 Scottish Canals operational staff are working to provide boaters with fuel and pump out during these difficult times.
 In order to arrange fuel and pump out please contact Boat Movements on 07810 794 467.
 Please be aware that residential boaters will be given priority during this period.

 My boat safety scheme (BSS) certificate is due.

 We understand that customers whose BSS certificate is due to expire shortly will not be able to arrange an inspection.
-We are therefore deferring this requirement to the 30th September 2020 at which stage we will work with you to ensure your BSS Certificate is renewed as quickly as possible.
+We are therefore deferring this requirement to the 31st March 2021 at which stage we will work with you to ensure your BSS Certificate is renewed as quickly as possible.
 We will review this date in line with Scottish Government guidance and updates.

 Can I book a transit licence for 2021?

 We are looking to introduce an online booking facility for transit licences across all waterways.
 At the moment you are able to book online transit licenses for the Crinan Canal only.
 Please keep an eye on scottishcanals.co.uk for the latest update on this.